Server Settings

 Synchronization

 • Automatically run synchronization with AD every: Specify whether to perform AD synchronization automatically.
 If so, you can also determine the time interval automatic AD synchronization should be carried out.
 Furthermore, you can also specify what to do with users and groups not (or no longer) found in AD.
-Those users can be ignored, deactivated or deleted in the Server Manager.
+Those users can be ignored, disabled, or deleted in the Server Manager.
 Please note that this option does only affect the users on the Enterprise Server but not in the Active Directory in general since Password Depot Enterprise Server cannot change anything in Active Directory.

 NOTE: The administrator should perform AD synchronization manually, if required.
 However, if automatic synchronization is necessary, synchronization cycles should preferably be at times when the server load is low, for example once in 24 hours.